≡ Menu

 Squamous Cell Carcinoma in dogs… Symptoms, expectations and costs!

-There are many types of skin cancer and squamous cell carcinoma is one of them.
-However, as you might know not all skin cancers are created equal.
-Some undergo metastasis while others do not.
-That’s why it’s important to learn more about squamous cell carcinoma if you think your dog has it.
+There are many types of skin cancer, and squamous cell carcinoma is one.
+However, as you might know, not all skin cancers are created equal.
+Some undergo metastasis, while others do not.
+Learning more about squamous cell carcinoma is essential if you think your dog has it.

 What is Squamous Cell Carcinoma?

-As mentioned, yes this is a malignant type of cancer.
+As mentioned, yes, this is a malignant type of cancer.
 It shows up in the epidermal cells of the skin.
-There are two very important things to know about this type of cancer:
+There are two essential things to know about this type of cancer:

 1. It grows much slower than other types of cancer – but this doesn’t mean you should just let it be (it needs to be taken care of!)

-2. If it spreads, it will not spread to the lymph node system like other types of cancer.
+2. If it spreads, it will not apply to the lymph node system like other types of cancer.

 What Causes SCC (risk factors)?